chelto/prometheus-graphana-awscloudwatch-ecs-sdiscovery/README.md

 # prometheus-graphana-cloudwatch-ecs_discovery
 docker for prometheus, graphana, cloudwatch exporter and ecs service discovery

-Still needs work.
-These are dockers file to build out:
+# Example
+Added locust load testing app as an example to product metrics

+# Resources
-Prometheus
+* Prometheus
-Graphana
+* Graphana
-ECS-service discovery
+* ECS-service discovery
-Cloudwatch exporter
+* Cloudwatch exporter
+* Locust load tesitng

+# Resources
+* Configure Yaml for Cloudwatch Exporter container

 Usefull for monitoring resources that are serverless and only send logs to cloudwatch.